corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 ### Verifying the transaction’s signatures

-Aside from verifying that the transaction’s contents are valid, we also need to check that the signatures are valid.
+Aside from verifying that the transaction’s contents are valid, you also need to check that the signatures are valid.
 A valid signature over the hash of the transaction prevents tampering.

-We can verify that all the transaction’s required signatures are present and valid as follows:
+To verify that all the transaction’s required signatures are present and valid:

 {{< tabs name="tabs-30" >}}
 {{% tab name="kotlin" %}}